mriffaud/Christmas-Song-Lyrics-Generator/README.md

 <a name="step3.2"></a>
 ### Training Loop
 In this subsection, we will define the training loop for our model.
-We will iterate over the preprocessed lyrics dataset in batches and perform forward and backward passes to optimize the model parameters.
+We will iterate over the preprocessed lyrics dataset in batches and perform forward and backward passes to optimise the model parameters.
 We will use the Adam optimiser and the cross-entropy loss function to train our model.

 ```python
 # Set the hyperparameters